 WWT works across the UK to save, conserve and build wetlands for wildlife and people.
-Wetlands are one of the most important habitats on earth - storing huge amounts of CO_2 , providing a natural way of stopping flooding and serving as a home for huge numbers of different creatures.
+Wetlands are some of the most important places on earth - storing huge amounts of CO_2 , providing a natural way of stopping flooding and serving as a home for huge numbers of different creatures.

-This activity will help you and your children to learn about a range of wetland animals and the wetland places (habitats) they live in.
+This activity will help you and your children to learn about a range of incredible wetland animals and the wetland habitats they live in.

-These activities link to the National Currcula for science in England, Northern Ireland, Scotland and Wales.
+These activities link to the science National Currcula of England, Northern Ireland, Scotland and Wales.